-Note that the causal effect for the observations is as high as 0.38, which is on the outer tail of all computed link strengths (blue cross in middle panel in Fig. 4a).
-Previous studies suggested that models systematically underestimate the effect emerging from BK-SIC (Cohen et al., 2020).
-On the other hand, this potential discrepancy between models and observations was also attributed to a relatively active stratospheric pathway over recent years (Siew et al., 2020) and therefore is not representative of the actual, likely much lower link strength.
-Our results could be interpreted in both ways, but addressing this aspect lies outside the scope of the present analysis.
+Note that the causal effect for the observations is as high as 0.38, being on the outer tail of all computed link strengths (blue cross in middle panel in Fig. 4a).
+Previous studies suggested models to systematically underestimate the effect emerging from BK-SIC (Cohen et al., 2020).
+On the other hand, this potential discrepancy between models and observations was also attributed to a relatively active stratospheric pathway over recent years (Siew et al., 2020), therefore not being representative of the actual, likely much lower link strength.
+Our results could be interpreted in both ways but addressing this aspect lies outside the scope of the present analysis.